 2. Pay more than once per month

-Making an extra payment in addition to your required payments can go a long way toward reducing the principal of your student loan, since you’ll accrue less interest between payments.
+Making an extra payment in addition to the minimum can go a long way toward reducing the principal of your student loan, since you’ll accrue less interest between payments.

-For instance, if you graduate school and immediately start a well-paying job, you may have the extra cash to chunk away at your loans with higher payments.
-But if you’re struggling to make ends meet, you may want to explore income-driven repayment plans until you can afford higher payments.
+For instance, if you graduate school and immediately start a high-paying job, you may have the extra cash to chip away at your loans with higher payments.
+If you’re struggling to make ends meet, explore income-driven repayment plans until you can afford higher payments.

 If you’re unsure how to move forward, a student loan calculator can help you find the best payoff plan for you.